Jon-Hudak/Pathfinder-Notes/content/index.md

 ### Bullet Points

+- Shadowy man steals an amulet at camp, speaks an ancient language, and vanishes.
+- Jacko hears footsteps; a butterfly twink figure familiar with Velvet mentions the ancient language.
 - Party arrives at Sandy Point for a festival.
-- Shadowy man steals an amulet at camp, speaks an ancient language, and vanishes.
-- Jacko hears footsteps; a butterfly figure familiar with Velvet mentions the ancient language.
 - In Sandy Point, the party meets Mayor Devorin and visits a divination tent.
 - Goblins attack the festival; the Sheriff requests help at the North Gate.